-Built-in Card Copies all files from built-in camera memory to a memory This option copies all the files in built-in camera memory.
-It used to copy a single file.
+Built-in → Card Copies all files from built-in camera memory to a memory card.
+This option copies all the files in built-in camera memory.
+It cannot be used to copy a single file.
 Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
-Files are copied to the folder in built-in memory whose name has the largest serial number. • You cannot copy a group image (page 138).
+Files are copied to the folder in built-in memory whose name has the largest serial number. • You cannot copy a continuous shutter (CS) group image (page 124).
 1 Use [◀] and [▶] to select the file you want to copy.
 2 Use [▲] and [▼] to select "Copy" and then press [SET].

-• You can copy snapshots or movies you recorded with this camera.
+· You can copy snapshots or movies you recorded with this camera.